hackbinghamton/WebDevelopmentWorkshop/Hosting with Flask/3. Input and Output with Flask/README.md

 ```

 Ta-da!
 Now our Flask server will return a customized message, and you understand the steps of how to work with input and output on Flask!

+*Note:* For an example of this, check out the Zalgo text generator included in this folder.